gilbertofp16/leonardo_ml_challenge/README.md

 1.  **Concurrent Image Downloading:** Images are downloaded from their URLs in parallel using a `ThreadPoolExecutor` for a significant speed-up.
 The process includes a configurable timeout and retry mechanism for robustness.
 2.  **Preprocessing:** Both the downloaded images and the text captions are preprocessed using the processor from the `openai/clip-vit-base-patch32` model.
 This converts the raw data into the numerical tensors the model requires.
 3.  **Embedding Generation:** The preprocessed images and texts are passed to the pre-trained CLIP model, which generates numerical vector representations (embeddings) for each.
 4.  **Similarity Calculation:** The cosine similarity between the image and text embeddings is calculated.
-The model's direct output (logits) is used as the final similarity score, representing how well the text describes the image.
+The model's direct output (logits) is then normalized to a user-friendly **0-1 range** and rounded to four decimal places to produce the final score.

 ### Execution Flow